andreafrank/andreasite/README.md

 ###### Projects
 - [ ] Display differently on smaller screens
+- [ ] Split into programming and UX sections more clearly.

 ###### Contact
 - [ ] Contact page info - integrate into navbar with tabs; refine interaction